-Environment and Climate Change Canada (ECCC), HC, and, in the case of aquatic species, the Department of Fisheries and Oceans are the three government bodies responsible for assessing and first point of approval for biotechnology derived animals.
-ECCC is responsible for monitoring and evaluating any environmental impacts, HC is responsible for monitoring and evaluating food safety, and the Department of Fisheries and Oceans is involved when there are any implications towards aquatic species or environments.
+ECCC, Health Canada, and, in the case of aquatic species, the Department of Fisheries and Oceans are the three government bodies responsible for assessing and first point of approval for biotechnology derived animals.
+ECCC is responsible for monitoring and evaluating any environmental impacts, Health Canada is responsible for monitoring and evaluating food safety, and the Department of Fisheries and Oceans is involved when there are any implications towards aquatic species or environments.

-Regulation surrounding the use of animal clones and progeny of animal clones developed through somatic cell nuclear transfer (SCNT) for food has been in place since the development of the Food Directorate of HC in 2003.
+Regulation surrounding the use of animal clones and progeny of animal clones developed through somatic cell nuclear transfer (SCNT) for food has been in place since the development of the Food Directorate of Health Canada in 2003.
 According to this policy, all clones and progeny of clones developed through SCNT are classified as novel foods and subject to the novel food regulations contained within the Food and Drug Regulations [B.28].
-As more evidence becomes available concerning food safety implications of SCNT derived products, HC will re-evaluate their standing accordingly.
+As more evidence becomes available concerning food safety implications of SCNT derived products, Health Canada will re-evaluate their standing accordingly.

 In 1999, the New Substances Notification Regulations (Organisms), under the Canadian Environmental Protection Act (CEPA), were released to evaluate the toxicity status of any new animal biotechnologies before they could be released into the Canadian market.
 This process is administered by ECCC with new submissions through the New Substances Notification package.
-HC co-administers CEPA regulating aspects pertaining to human health.
+Health Canada co-administers CEPA regulating aspects pertaining to human health.
 Under human health, this includes any health or safety implications for people working with animals derived using biotechnology.
-Additionally, HC conducts all food safety assessments for biotechnology animal products intended for food use classified as novel foods.
+Additionally, Health Canada conducts all food safety assessments for biotechnology animal products intended for food use classified as novel foods.
+In February 2022, CEPA Bill S-5, Strengthening Environmental Protection for a Healthier Canada Act, was introduced to the Senate proposing amendments to CEPA and the Food and Drugs Act.
+The Bill is currently at consideration in committee in the House of Commons.
+ECCC and Health Canada also have a consultation open until December 5, 2022 regarding Modernizing the New Substances Notification (Organisms).
+The purpose is to ensure the regulations adequately address advances in biotechnology and the tools and techniques used to evaluate the risk assessments for living organisms.
+The consultation also seeks public input on labeling to address requests from some stakeholders around availability and visibility of information on products of biotechnology.